 In addition to jump rope tricks, there are also competitions for speed jumping.
 In 2017, the United States record for the most jumps per minute was 372!
 How many jumps per minute can you make?
 Do you think that the length of the jump rope might change how many jumps you could make in a minute?
 The longer the rope, the more time it takes to turn it in a full circle.
 Shorter ropes turn faster, but because the circle is smaller, you might have to jump higher to get over the rope, and that might slow you down or cause you to make a mistake.
 So, to help you get started on your own personal best jumps-per-minute count, in this science fair project you will determine the best jump rope length and get a scientific jump on your competition!

 Terms and Concepts

-Optional terms for students using Google's Science Journal to collect data:
+Optional terms for students using a sensor to collect data:

 - Why is jumping rope a good exercise?